NicJC/nicspics/content/post/picton/index.md

 <p>

-Use the map below to scroll through the area of Christchurch!
+Use the map below to scroll through the area of Picton.

+We did kayaking, many walks and we also walked to the Snout!
+Check it out on the map.

 </p>